HuySora/Unity-Style-Guide/README.md

 Class members should be alphabetized, and grouped into sections (#region if too big):
 * Constant Fields
-* Static Fields
+* Static Fields (Alphabetized and grouped into sections like instance field)
-* Events / Delegates
+* Delegates, Events
-* Constructors
-* Fields
 * Properties
+* Constructors, Injection Method
-* LifeCycle Methods (Awake, OnEnable, OnDisable, OnDestroy)
+* MonoBehaviour Callbacks (Awake, OnEnable, OnDisable, OnDestroy)
-* Public Methods
-* Private Methods
+* Methods
-* Nested types
+* Types

 Within each of these groups order by access:
 * public